The Multivariate Extension of the Lomb-Scargle Method: Mathematical model and comparison of OMD and LSM

-where the error converges to zero by increasing the number of samples $N$ for the same time interval.
-This property qualifies LSM to be a consistent estimator in amplitude and phase \citep{mathias2004algorithms}, by increasing the number of samples the estimation gets more precise.
+where the error converges to zero by increasing the number of samples $N$ for a fixed time interval.
+This property qualifies LSM to be a consistent estimator in amplitude and phase \citep{mathias2004algorithms}, because by increasing the number of samples the estimation gets more precise.

-In comparison to the classical definition of Lomb \citet{lomb1976leastsquares} the coefficients differ by a factor of $\sqrt{N/2}$ scaling the result.
+In comparison to the classical definition of \citet{lomb1976leastsquares} the coefficients $a_{k}$ and $b_{k}$ differ by a factor of $\sqrt{N/2}$ scaling the result.
 With a closer look to the original equations